Nuclear/PET Board of Directors & Sponsoring Organizations - IAC

 Thomas H. Schindler, MD, PhD serves on the IAC Nuclear/PET Board of Directors as a representative of the Society of Nuclear Medicine and Molecular Imaging (SNMMI).
 Dr. Schindler is currently an associate professor of radiology and medicine as well at the head of cardiovascular PET/CT at the Washington University in St. Louis, MO.
 He also serves as an adjunct associate professor of medicine at Johns Hopkins University in Baltimore, MD.
 Additionally from February 2013- December 2017, Dr. Schindler was Johns Hopkins University’s director of nuclear cardiovascular medicine.
 Dr. Schindler has an international reputation in the field of cardiovascular imaging with a focus on cardiovascular PET/CT.
 He received both his medical degree in 1995 and doctorate of medicine in 1996 from the University of Leipzig in Germany where he graduated magna cum laude.
 He is board certified in internal medicine, cardiology and nuclear cardiology.
 From 2002 to 2006, Dr. Schindler completed a National Institutes of Health (NIH) sponsored postdoctoral fellowship in cardiac PET imaging at the David Geffen School of Medicine at UCLA, where he was mentored by Dr. Heinrich R. Schelbert, MD, PhD.
 Subsequently, from 2006-2013, Dr. Schindler joined the faculty of the University of Geneva in Switzerland as an assistant professor and clinical attending physician in cardiovascular imaging and general clinical cardiology.
 He was then promoted to privat-docent in 2009 and deputy head physician in cardiology in 2010.
 Dr. Schindler has authored more than 154 peer review publications with an impact factor exceeding 800 along with numerous book chapters.
 He has been a member of the Board of Directors for SNMMI, European Association of Nuclear Medicine (EANM), European Society of Cardiology (ESC) and is involved in numerous conferences as an organizer and invited speaker.
 Dr. Schindler’s research has made major contributions in the identification and characterization of coronary circulatory dysfunction, cardiac sarcoidosis and myocardial receptor imaging by means of PET.
 He received the 2020 Presidential Distinguished Educator Award and the 2018 Cardiovascular Council Hermann Blumgart Award from SNMMI.

 Richard L. Wahl, MD Richard L. Wahl, MD serves on the IAC Nuclear/PET Board of Directors as a representative of the Society of Nuclear Medicine and Molecular Imaging (SNMMI).
-Dr. Wahl is currently the Elizabeth E. Mallinckrodt Professor and head of radiology at the Washington University School of Medicine in St. Louis, the director of the university’s Mallinckrodt Institute of Radiology and a professor of radiation oncology.
+Dr. Wahl recently completed his term as the Elizabeth E. Mallinckrodt Professor and head of radiology at the Washington University School of Medicine in St. Louis, the director of the university’s Mallinckrodt Institute of Radiology.
+He is currently a professor of radiology and radiation oncology.
 Dr. Wahl graduated from the Wartburg College in Waverly, IA with a major in Chemistry.
-He went on to also graduate from the Washington University School of Medicine and then intern in internal medicine at the University of California at the San Diego School of Medicine.
+He went on to also graduate from the Washington University School of Medicine and then intern in internal medicine at the University of California San Diego School of Medicine.
 He returned to Washington University in 1979 for training in diagnostic radiology, nuclear medicine and immunology research.
 Dr. Wahl then joined the faculty at the University of Michigan in 1983 where he advanced to professor.
-He moved to Johns Hopkins University in 2000 where he served as the first Henry N. Wagner Jr. Professor of nuclear medicine and chief of nuclear medicine.
+He moved to Johns Hopkins University in 2000 where he served as the first Henry N. Wagner Jr. Professor of nuclear medicine, chief of nuclear medicine and as a vice chair of radiology.
 He joined the faculty of Washington University in 2014.
-Dr. Wahl’s research played an important role in the development of two FDA approved radioimmunotherapies for non-Hodgkin's lymphoma.
+Dr. Wahl’s research played an important role in the development of two FDA approved radio immunotherapies for non-Hodgkin's lymphoma.
 He has been a pioneer in the use of PET scans to diagnose and assess treatment of a broad array of human cancers and other diseases, and led efforts to combine quantitative data from PET scans with computerized tomography (CT) to form “fusion” images that now routinely help physicians more precisely diagnose and characterize cancers.
 Dr. Wahl and colleagues developed the PERCIST 1.0 criteria for assessing treatment response in cancer.
-Dr. Wahl is a world-renowned leader in molecular imaging and therapy.
+Dr. Wahl is a world-renowned leader in molecular imaging and radiopharmaceutical therapy.
 Over the past 40 years, his contributions have touched nearly every aspect of the field and spans from the bench to the bedside.
 He has been involved in the training of many leaders in nuclear medicine and radiology.
 Dr. Wahl is an elected member of the National Academy of Medicine (NAM) and has received honors from multiple organizations.
 He holds 18 patents and has published more than 500 peer-reviewed scientific manuscripts.
 He is the primary author of several textbooks, including Principles and Practice of PET and PET/CT.
 He has a strong interest in quantitative imaging, has been on the coordinating committee of the Quantitative Imaging Biomarkers Alliance (QIBA) efforts of the Radiological Society of North America (RSNA) and has been a lead investigator for the National Institutes of Health’s (NIH) Quantitative Imaging Network (QIN).
+He continues to practice nuclear medicine and is active in research and education.

 Society of Nuclear Medicine and Molecular Imaging Technologist Section (SNMMI-TS)